WebSiteX5/wsx5-developers-guide/docs/optional-objects/user-input-fields.md

 var value = parameters['field-id'].keys; // Array of strings
 var value = parameters['field-id'].predefined; // Integer
 ```

+### Note about LabelEdit Field
+Using a StringList with LabelEdit set to true can lead to deadlocks if the Selection Change event is registered and a Rich Text is present.

 ## Text
 Show a text input.